-Only 30 minutes South of the border is Puerto Nuevo, a tiny seaside resort with good accommodations and a fabulous dining destination known as the lobster capital of the world.
+Only 30 minutes South of the border is Puerto Nuevo, a seaside fishing village known as the lobster capital of the world.
 If you haven’t been to Puerto Nuevo yet, you are missing part of the best of Baja California.

 To return to the home page click on the BARRY ICON in the top left corner of any page.